GbCarvalho/simple-kanban-backend-project/README.md

 For this project you must have [Yarn](https://yarnpkg.com/) (Recommended) or [Node and NPM](https://nodejs.org/en/)

-## ATTENTION

-The [.env](./.env.example) file is only required if you have anything that you want to alter from this code, like DB host, port, username, password or API port.

 - For full code intialization you may run:

   ```bash